 We all know the feeling of our phone slipping through our fingers — it’s the worst.
 Check the policy whether damaged screens and other accidental damage is covered.

 TIP: If you can cover the cost of replacing a screen or replacing your phone then maybe self-insuring is a better option for you.

 Am I covered if my phone stops working?

-Most phones come with a manufacturer's warranty (usually 24 months).
-So if your phone suddenly bombs out (given that you haven’t damaged it yourself), this warranty will cover your phone.
+General wear and tear isn’t covered by cell phone insurance.
+However, most phones come with a manufacturer's warranty (usually 24 months).
+So if your phone suddenly bombs out (given that you haven’t damaged it yourself), this warranty will usually cover your phone.

 Am I covered for water damage?

-Talking on the phone whilst doing dishes and having your phone slip into the water usually means it’s game over for your phone, and your conversation.
-At Naked, we cover water damage but it’s worth researching to see if other policies do.
+Talking on the phone whilst doing dishes and having your phone slip into the water usually means it’s game over for your phone (and your conversation).
+Check out the policy to see whether water damage is covered.

 What if I lose valuable data — am I covered?

 In the case of your phone getting stolen or damaged, the cell phone will be covered but typically, the important data such as your favourite photos or contacts that are stored on it won’t be.
-Luckily, with phones like Apple and Android, you can store your data in the cloud.
+Luckily, nowadays with phone software like Apple iOS and Android, you can easily store your data in the cloud.

 Does my cell phone insurance cover me outside South Africa?